How to Become Nurse Educator

 Steps to Becoming a Nurse Educator

-There are various steps necessary for those interested in becoming a nurse educator.
-While specific criteria regarding licensure and experience may differ depending on the location, the basic requirements remain similar from one place to the next.
+Becoming a nurse educator requires several steps.
+While specific criteria regarding licensure and experience may differ depending on the location, the basic requirements are similar.

 Earn a BSN Degree

-Pass the NCLEX exam
+Pass the NCLEX-RN

+This experience helps you advise incoming nurses as they learn to provide patient care.
 An advanced degree is required to become a nurse educator.

 When enrolling in a graduate program, nurses will determine the educational role they want to pursue.
 These include clinical, instructional, and developmental.